Skip to main content

 Transferring to monetize the credits

 Developers (or companies) may also choose to transfer ITC or PTC to another taxpayer.
-Many tax credits included in the IRA allow direct payments to be made instead of reduced tax liability (“direct pay”).
+The IRA includes many tax credits that enable direct payments to be made instead of reducing tax liability, a feature known as “direct pay”.
 They may also monetize credits by transferring them to an entity with greater tax liability (“transferability”).

 The mechanisms involved in this transfer are still being evaluated to understand how this would be applied practically.
-How this would be affected by a corporate minimum tax for example needs to be better understood.
+We need to better understand for example how a corporate minimum tax would affect the transfer of credits.
 We expect to have further clarity and understanding that we will share once available.

 • Transfer-receiving party must pay for the credit in cash, and funds received for the credit are not included in the gross income of the original credit recipient – and the transferee cannot deduct the amount paid for the credit.